Gandhi (film): Plot

+While heading to afternoon prayers in New Delhi on January 30, 1948, Gandhi is fatally shot.

-On June 7, 1893, in the Colony of Natal, young lawyer Mohandas Gandhi is forcibly expelled from a whites-only train carriage in Pietermaritzburg despite possessing a valid first class ticket, subsequently campaigning for Indian equality in the Colony of Natal and the Cape Colony.
+On 7 June 1893, in the Colony of Natal, young lawyer Mohandas Gandhi is forcibly expelled from a whites-only train carriage in Pietermaritzburg despite possessing a valid ticket, subsequently campaigning for racial equality among whites and Indians in both the Colony of Natal and the Cape Colony.
 Dada Abdullah, president of the Natal Indian Congress, notices his campaign and invites him to a demonstration where he burns his pass.
-After the Second Boer War, the British colonial government then attempts to enact a law where Indians will be fingerprinted, akin to criminals.
-Gandhi responds with numerous peaceful demonstrations against the new law's unjust nature, along with the British colonial officer and former Boer general, Jan Smuts, eventually orders his arrest.
-Later, the British colonial government releases Gandhi and relents by granting some rights to Indians, fulfilling his short-term goal.
-Anglican clergyman Charles Freer Andrews joins his mission.
-Vince Walker, an American journalist from the New York Times, takes special interest in him.
-Gandhi's work is at his ashram, where many figures associated with him include Andrews, Hermann Kallenbuch, and later Madeleine Slade, whom Gandhi names Mirabehn.
+After the Second Boer War, the British Empire attempts to have Indians fingerprinted like criminals in its African colonies.
+Gandhi responds with peaceful demonstrations, but is arrested.
+The government releases Gandhi and relents by granting some rights to Indians, fulfilling his short-term goal.
+Anglican clergyman Charles Freer Andrews joins his mission, and American journalist Vince Walker takes special interest in him.
+Gandhi works at his ashram alongside associates such as Andrews, Hermann Kallenbuch, and later Mirabehn.

-Gandhi returns to India in 1915 where he is cordially invited to the Indian National Congress where at an outdoor luncheon he gets to meet its leaders: Sardar Patel, a young Jawaharlal Nehru, Maulana Azad, and Muhammad Ali Jinnah, who is advocating self rule for India, as well as Gopal Krishna Gokhale, who becomes his mentor.
-Jinnah supports Gandhi's involvement in politics, but opposes his unconventional approach.
-At a meeting of the Congress led by Jinnah, Gandhi's speech captivates the ensemble, especially Patel.
+Gandhi returns to India in 1915 where he is invited to the Indian National Congress (INC), led by Sardar Patel, Jawaharlal Nehru, Maulana Azad, Muhammad Ali Jinnah, who is advocating India's self-rule, and Gopal Krishna Gokhale, who becomes his mentor.
+Jinnah supports Gandhi's involvement but opposes his unconventional approach.
+At a meeting of the Congress, Gandhi's speech captivates the ensemble, especially Patel.

-Gandhi pledges allegiance to the British Empire in World War I, but simultaneously demands self rule for India.
+Gandhi pledges allegiance to the British Empire in World War I, but simultaneously demands self-rule.
 His satyagrahas at Champaran and Kheda are brutally curtailed by the British.
-Despite Indian involvement in World War I, the administration in India passes the Rowlatt Act in 1919, which is seen by the movement as betrayal.
-While a group of people listen to speeches about freedom, Colonel Reginald Dyer orders his Gurkhas and sepoys to fire upon them unawares, committing the Amritsar massacre.
+Despite India's wartime involvement, the administration passes the Rowlatt Act in 1919, which the movement sees as betrayal.
+While a crowd listens to speeches about freedom, Colonel Reginald Dyer orders his mostly Gurkha troops to fire upon them in what becomes the Jallianwala Bagh massacre.

-Jinnah suggests non-cooperation for protesting against British rule, and Gandhi surprisingly agrees.
-Its immediate success causes the Chauri Chaura incident, where protestors kill and burn police officers in the United Provinces.
-Disgusted, Gandhi orders to call off the non-cooperation movement, enraging Jinnah, before he retreats to his ashram and fasts to call off the masses.
+Jinnah suggests non-cooperation to protesting British rule, and Gandhi surprisingly agrees.
+Its immediate success causes protesters to kill and burn police officers in what becomes the Chauri Chaura incident.
+Disgusted, Gandhi calls off the non-cooperation movement, enraging Jinnah, quelling the masses by fasting.